 On July 3, 2017, the University received a demand letter from a former employee asserting a claim in the amount \$105,611 for alleged salary shortages that began in July, 2011.
 On February 27, 2018, the former employee filed a lawsuit against Arkansas Tech University in Pope County Circuit Court, Case No. 58-CV-2018-132, alleging breach of contract.
 The University filed a motion to dismiss based upon sovereign immunity and the plaintiff voluntarily dismissed her claim.
 On May 16, 2018, Plaintiff re-filed her breach of contract claim before the Arkansas State Claims Commission.
 It was assigned claim number 180951.
 The complaint did not specify the amount of damages being sought.
-A portion of the university's motion to dismiss the claim was granted.
+A portion of the University's motion to dismiss the claim was granted.
 On the remaining portion, the parties are currently engaged in discovery.
-No hearing date has been set as of August 22, 2019.
+No hearing date has been set as of September 16, 2020.
 The University has, and will continue to, aggressively defend the matter.

 On April 30, 2019, Flynco, Inc. filed claim no. 191111 with the Arkansas State Claims Commission against Arkansas Tech University, alleging breach of contract.
 The claim is for \$292,868 in addition to attorney's fees and costs.
-The claim alleges the university wrongfully terminated two contracts with Flynco, Inc. that were related to the remodel of Williamson Hall on the Russellville campus of Arkansas Tech University.
-The parties are currently engaged in discovery.
-As of August 22, 2019, no hearing date has been set by the Claims Commission.
-The university has, and will continue to, aggressively defend the matter.
+The claim alleges the University wrongfully terminated two contracts with Flynco, Inc. that were related to the remodel of Williamson Hall on the Russellville campus of Arkansas Tech University.
+The hearing date that has been set by the Claims Commission is May 2021.
+The University has, and will continue to, aggressively defend the matter.